 Murfreesboro real estate is some of the most expensive in Tennessee, although Murfreesboro house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murfreesboro is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Murfreesboro is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Murfreesboro who work in office and administrative support (15.06%), sales jobs (13.63%), and management occupations (8.96%).
+Overall, Murfreesboro is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Murfreesboro who work in office and administrative support (15.31%), sales jobs (13.13%), and management occupations (9.83%).

 Also of interest is that Murfreesboro has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Murfreesboro are very well educated compared to the average community in the nation: 37.04% of adults in Murfreesboro have a bachelor's degree or even advanced degree.
+The education level of Murfreesboro citizens is very high relative to the national average among all cities (21.84%): 38.53% of adults in Murfreesboro have a bachelor's degree or even advanced degree.